AranKomat/txt2numpy/README.md

 Caveats
 ----------
 Though I use PyTorch, I do not use its DataLoader class.
 So, I'm not sure how h5py file works with DataLoader.
-If by any chance it does not work well, you may want to convert it into other format.
+If by any chance it does not work well and if DataLoader is crucial to your work, you may want to convert it into other format.